CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 The [Skill Template](./templates) directory contains files for packaging as [Cortex Job Skill](templates/skill.yaml), where:
 * The input to the skill is a [JSON Payload](templates/payload.json) with the path to [Spark Configuration File](https://spark.apache.org/docs/latest/submitting-applications.html) in the Skill Docker container.
 * The output of the skill is the Job execution logs
-* The [Docker image](main-app/src/main/resources/Dockerfile) for the `main-app` uses  a [Spark-Submit](https://spark.apache.org/docs/latest/submitting-applications.html) based wrapper to launch the Spark application.
-The resources for the Spark-Submit wrapper is in the [main-app/src/main/resources/python/](./main-app/src/main/resources/python) directory and is necessary for packaging the Skill.
+* The [Docker image](main-app/src/main/resources/Dockerfile) for the `main-app` uses a [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html) based wrapper to launch the Spark application.
+The resources for the `spark-submit` wrapper is in the [main-app/src/main/resources/python/](./main-app/src/main/resources/python) directory and is necessary for packaging the Skill.

-**Note**: The `ENTRYPOINT` for the Docker image is [scuttle](https://github.com/CognitiveScale/scuttle).
+**NOTE:** The `ENTRYPOINT` for the Docker image is [scuttle](https://github.com/CognitiveScale/scuttle).
 When running application in a Docker container locally, you should set the `--entrypoint` option.